Zach Zenner: Arizona Cardinals

 On October 23, 2019, Zenner was signed by the Arizona Cardinals.
 On December 2, 2019, Zenner was waived by the Cardinals.

 Miami Dolphins

 On December 3, 2019, Zenner was claimed off waivers by the Miami Dolphins.
 He was waived on December 10.

 Personal life

 Zenner married in 2016, and he and his wife have two sons.
 After scoring 30 on the MCAT, he was admitted the University of South Dakota Sanford School of Medicine, but deferred entry to play in the NFL.
 While on injured reserve in 2016, Zenner researched the effects of fructose on hypertension at Henry Ford Hospital in Detroit.
 Zenner has worked towards keeping children alive from the rare debilitating genetic disorder, Batten disease.

+As of 2022 Zenner is a NFL-certified sports agent, and is preparing to become a certified nutritionist.